-Located on the Ashley River and only 10 miles from Historic Downtown Charleston, Magnolia Plantation is 500 acres of iconic old south.
+Located on the Ashley River and only 10 miles from Historic Downtown Charleston, Magnolia Plantation is 500 acres of the historic old south.
 The vegetation is more natural here than at other plantations in the area, and we like that.
 You can easily spend a whole day wandering to your heart’s content.
 Visiting here is without a doubt one of the best things to do in Charleston SC with kids.
 Make sure to hit the petting zoo.
 From deer to fluffy bunnies, to peacocks and wobbly geese, your kids will have a hey-day seeing and petting some of the cute critters that call this small zoo home.
 Be sure to have some spare quarters on you to purchase some dry food to feed the animals.
 Machines are just outside the gates of the petting zoo.

 DO NOT MISS the Audubon Swamp Garden within Magnolia Plantation (it’s a separate ticket but well worth it)!
 It is one of our favorite family activities in Charleston SC!
 We saw many turtles, frogs, snakes, a nest of baby alligators, big alligators and a rookery where baby birds are nursed in the trees above the blackwater swamp.
 There are many pathways and raised platforms for walking and for viewing at a safe distance.
 It was quiet and peaceful both of the times we visited.